jspaniac/Assignment-Ideas/123/Ciphers/spec/spec.md

 ```
 An `IllegalArgumentException` should be thrown in the case that the list is empty (as no encryption would be occuring).
 ___
-Now that you're done, create a MultiCipher consisting of the following: a CeaserShift(4), a CeaserKey("123"), a CeaserShift(12), and a CeaserKey("lemon").
+Now that you're done, create a MultiCipher consisting of the following: a CaesarShift(4), a CaesarKey("123"), a CaesarShift(12), and a CaesarKey("lemon").
 Decrypt the following!

 `Nelwnq! (el(vyly xylw(!xy (q  ywl}ul!)(Ne"|t(&e"(!u||($xq!(!xy (}u  qwu($q (ruvenu(tusetylwJ(E1`
 ___